Skip to content

 • initialState: Initial state object

-• renderFn: Function that returns virtual DOM
+• renderFn: Function that receives (state, setState) and returns virtual DOM

 • container: Target container for rendering